poly451/RPG-Tile-Game/README.md

 I've modifed some of the code, in part because I want to develop an old-school RPG.

-Here is KidsCanCode's youtube page: https://www.youtube.com/channel/UCNaPQ5uLX5iIEHUCLmfAgKg
+Here is KidsCanCode's (Chris Bradfield's) youtube page: https://www.youtube.com/channel/UCNaPQ5uLX5iIEHUCLmfAgKg

-Here is KidsCanCode's website: http://kidscancode.org/
+Here is Bradfield's website:
+http://kidscancode.org/

-Here are the source files KidsCanCode has put up on github: https://github.com/kidscancode/pygame_tutorials/tree/master/tilemap
+Here are the source files Bradfield has put up on github: https://github.com/kidscancode/pygame_tutorials/tree/master/tilemap